mcclure/emily/doc/manual.md

 ### Edge cases

 Think about the method invocation `array3.append("x")`.
 Consider what happens if you say just `array3.append`.
-Persisting with the model that everything in this language is a function, partial `array3.append` application should be like a "curried" version of the operation `array3 .append("x")` on the `array` function.
+Persisting with the model that everything in this language is a function, partial `array3.append` application should be like a "curried" version of the operation `array3 .append("x")`.
 We should be able to save `array3.append`, and use it later, and saving it should not change its behavior — if we store `array3.append` in a variable, or in an object, and later invoke it, it should still have its effect on `array3` and not some other object.

 This intuitive idea is achieved by each closure being in one of four states (language lawyer alert on the following):